hamkerlab/ML-Karoprod-MeshPredictor/docs/datapreparation.md

 * Ziehspalt
 * Einlegeposition
 * Ziehtiefe
+* Stempel_ID

-the position is `tp` and the value to predict is `deviationc`.
+the 1D position is `tp` and the only value to predict is `deviationc`.

 ![Example for a single set of process parameters.](x0.png)

 Two data frames should be prepared:

 1. A `doe` data frame for the $d$ process parameters, including a unique ID per experiment.
-2. A `data` data frame for the 1D values, with a unique experiment ID for each sample.
+2. A `data` data frame for the positions and outputs, with a unique experiment ID for each sample.

 The `doe` data frame should look like: